tslocke/hobo/doc/manual/dryml-guide.markdown

 ## Specifying the type explicitly

-Sometimes it is useful to give the type explicitly for the call explicitly (i.e., to override the use of `this.class`).
+Sometimes it is useful to give the type for the call explicitly (i.e., to override the use of `this.class`).
 The `for-type` attribute (on the call) provides this facility.
 For example, you might want to implement one type-specific definition in terms of another:

     <def tag="card" for="SpecialProduct">
       <card for-type="Product"><append-price:> (Today Only!)</append-price:></card>